ThundrBreakr/MO-IT101-Group22/README.md

 **Jose Masangkay Dayao**

--Assisted in system development by contributing to testing, debugging, and improving overall program functionality.
+- Assisted in system development by contributing to testing, debugging, and improving overall program functionality.

 ---
 # MotorPH Payroll System